VictorFilimonov/aerothemeplazma/README.md

 1.  <b>The window manager</b><br>
     This theme collection uses smaragd, a KWin decoration engine that essentially uses emerald themes for its decorations.
 While this has enabled Kwin to get a very detailed and close feeling of the Aero visual style, it's not perfect.
-The decorations look a bit weird when maximised, especially when out of focus, but this is pretty minor.
 The second issue is that it doesn't feature window reflections, which makes it pretty jarring to look at.
 2.  <b>True Aero peek and Aero shake</b><br>
-    There's a widget called Show Desktop (Win7) (https://store.kde.org/p/1100895/) which implements a Windows 7-like Show desktop button, with a working Aero Peek.
+    There's a widget called [Show Desktop (Win7)](https://store.kde.org/p/1100895/) which implements a Windows 7-like Show desktop button, with a working Aero Peek.
 Of course, though, the Aero peek animation depends on KDE's settings.
 KDE comes with two animations for this effect, however neither one really accomplishes the Aero effect, so this is something that is left to be desired.
 Aero shake to my knowledge is also not a thing, but in all honesty